odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

         </group>
     </search>

-.. exercise:: Change living area search
+.. exercise:: Change the living area search

     Add a ``filter_domain`` on the living area to include properties with an area larger than the given value.